 They get along well with people, including children and other pets.
-Due to their intelligence, they can be easier to train than other breeds, often learning tricks & happily walking on a leash.
-They do require a lot of company & shouldn't be left alone for long periods of time.
+Due to their intelligence, they can be easier to train than other breeds, often learning tricks and happily walking on a leash.
+They do require a lot of company and shouldn't be left alone for long periods of time.
 If you are out for long periods of time, consider getting two cats.

 Sphynx cats produce more ear wax than other cats due to the lack of hair.
 Regular cleaning will be required.
 Also, due to their lack of coat, they can be prone to oiliness and may need fairly regular bathing.
 Only ever use a shampoo designed for cats on your Sphynx.
 Human shampoos contain harsh chemicals which are not good for a cat's sensitive skin.